-But what happens to our fungi in these fires?
+But what happens to fungi in these fires?
 Many of Australia’s unique macrofungi grow in association with plant hosts, many of which will have been burnt.
-Others are a source of food to our native fauna and habitat for invertebrates.
-Some fungi actually only produce fruiting bodies in response to fire – Pyronema omphalodes responds to fire by firstly sending out a mycelium network often looking like orange fuzz.
+Others are a source of food to native fauna and habitat for invertebrates.
+Some fungi actually only produce fruiting bodies in response to fire.
+Pyronema omphalodes responds to fire by firstly sending out a mycelium network often looking like orange fuzz.
 These fungal threads help hold the soil and ash together to help prevent erosion.
 Eventually these produce orange disc fungi – like many post-fire disc fungi it is mycorrhizal.
 Its spores spread across the ash bed so they are in the best place to partner with the new plant seedlings.

 Other fungi are likely to be permanently lost if their habitat and substrate are ever subjected to fire, let alone a blaze of such intensity.
 Burnt logs and stags are important habitat for the next generations of wood-rotting fungi and these are important sources of food for many invertebrates, that in turn are food for our surviving birds and other invertebrate-eating animals.
 As we’re seeing more instances of wet rainforests burning in a hotter, drier climate, the likelihood of losing these fungi is increasingly likely.

 Despite this, you might notice that fungi are absent from the list of protected species affected by the bushfires.
 As they are not (yet!) included in the Commonwealth Environment Protection and Biodiversity Conservation Act 1999, our unique and valuable fungi are unfortunately not considered as part of the recovery effort, despite the essential roles they play in our forest ecosystems and the recent inclusion of 35 species found in Australia on the International Union for the Conservation of Nature (IUCN) Global Fungi Red List.